- Collect – managing your database and subscribers

 A subscriber can be collected in a number of ways, as long as they have provided you with permission to email them you will be able to add them to your mailing lists.

 You can set up a great looking subscription form within your account, which will add the subscribers automatically after they have confirmed their subscription.
-This subscription form can be placed on your website or added to your Facebook page.
+This subscription form can be placed on your website.

 You can also manually add new subscribers to your lists or import them if they have been collected externally.
 Within Collect you can create as many lists as you want and manage them under different folders to manage the data you're collecting.